 Amazing Artist: Ricky Middlesworth

 Thank goodness for America’s Next Top Model!!
 If I hadn’t decided to give that show one (final) chance during its 714th cycle, I probably would’ve never heard of photographer Ricky Middlesworth, which really would have been a shame, since upon viewing his work he has instantly become one of my favorite commercial/editorial photographers to date.
 A self-described production artist, his work captivated me with his masterful use of environments, light, and body language.
+Something else to note: his images are always driven by the subject, and some aspect of their story.

 Leila Goldkhul from ANTM Cycle 19 by Ricky Middlesworth